Creatures (Motionless in White album)

-Creatures is the debut studio album by American metalcore band Motionless in White.
+Creatures is the debut studio album by American heavy metal band Motionless in White.
 It was released on October 12, 2010, through Fearless Records and was produced by Andrew Wade.
 The album produced four singles: "Abigail", "Immaculate Misconception", the title track "Creatures" and "Puppets (The First Snow)", all four of which have accompanying music videos.
 The album also produced three promotional singles: "Abigail", which was later released as the first official single of the album, "London in Terror", and "Cobwebs".
 The title "creatures" is also commonly used to refer to the fans of the band.
+Creatures is the only album to feature rhythm guitarist Thomas "TJ" Bell, who was fired from the band in May 2011 and subsequently joined Escape the Fate full-time.

 On October 9, 2020, Motionless in White released a 10th anniversary re-issue of the album titled Creatures X.

 Background and recording

 Creatures is an album dedicated to Motionless in White's fans.
 The band even went as far as letting their fans send in lyrics, which were compiled on the title track; all the lines found in the song (excluding the chorus) are lyrics submitted by fans.
 The songs "We Only Come Out at Night" and "City Lights" are re-recorded and altered versions of songs from the album version of When Love Met Destruction.
+Sections of the song "When Love Met Destruction" were re-used on two new songs.
+The chorus of the song "Creatures" and the opening guitar riff of "Puppets (The First Snow)".
 Creatures was recorded during May 2010 with producer Andrew Wade at his recording studio, Wade Studios.